Frances Julia Wedgwood

-Frances Julia Wedgwood (6 February 1833 – 26 November 1913), also known as Florence Dawson, was an English feminist whose writing spanned philosophy, fiction, biography, history, religious studies and literary criticism.
+Frances Julia Wedgwood (6 February 1833 – 26 November 1913) was an English feminist whose writing spanned philosophy, fiction, biography, history, religious studies and literary criticism.
+She published nearly all of her work either signed as Julia Wedgwood, or anonymously, as was common at the time, except for one early novel under the pen-name Florence Dawson.
 She was described as "a young woman of extreme passions and fastidious principles" and "at once a powerful reasoner and an inexorable critic of reason".

 Life and career

 Childhood

 Frances Julia Wedgwood was the daughter and the eldest of the six children of Hensleigh Wedgwood and his wife, Frances Emma Elizabeth "Fanny" Mackintosh, daughter of Sir James Mackintosh.
 (It is not common knowledge that Hensleigh and Fanny Wedgwood had seven children, not six.
 Their third child, Miles Wedgwood, died in infancy in 1836.)
 Fanny ran a salon in Cumberland Place attended by Macaulay, Thackeray, F. D. Maurice, Ruskin, and Carlyle.
 Julia was a great-granddaughter of the potter Josiah Wedgwood and a niece of Charles Darwin.
 Her strong intellect was apparent early - for example, she knew Latin, Greek, French, German and Italian, and later she also learnt Hebrew.
 She was educated largely at home, with a period at Rachel Martineau's school in Liverpool, then attended lectures at Queen's College and Bedford College, London in subjects including logic, political economy and Latin.